Last Updated on 7 May 2024 by Cycloscope

 Under 200$ [Check The Latest Price]

 Second pair of cycling earbuds in this review, how do they compare?
-Well, those are very small and much lighter, and more comfortable compared to the Powerbeats Pro.
+Well, those are very small much lighter, and more comfortable compared to the Powerbeats Pro.
 They are also IPX7-rated, which means fully waterproof, you can shower with them and even swim (although swimming is not recommended).

-They come with three sizes of interchangeable ear gels to ensure a secure fit, they stay in place, you’re able to take off a t-shirt without the earbuds flying out.
+They come with three sizes of interchangeable ear gels to ensure a secure fit, they stay in place, and you’re able to take off a t-shirt without the earbuds flying out.

-What might be a concern for the cyclist is that those are in-ear-canal phones with great passive noise canceling and do not have passthrough ability (transparency mode), so it can be rather hard to hear the outside world, especially if music is loud.
+What might be a concern for the cyclist is that those are in-ear-canal phones with great passive noise canceling and do not have passthrough ability (transparency mode), so it can be rather hard to hear the outside world, especially if the music is loud.

 The Jaybird Vista’s sound quality is great with options to customize with the equalizer.
 They feature a decent microphone for calls in a reasonable outdoor environment.
 The person on the other side can easily tell that you’re using a headset of some sort, but that happens with all earbuds.